• Skip to primary navigation

 Age

 As you get older, the risk of developing it also increases.
 It’s especially true for women over 50.
-More than half the cases of this cancer are women who are over 65 years old.
+More than half the cases of this cancer are in women who are over 65 years old.

 It’s not common for younger women to develop this cancer.
 But there are cases of ovarian cancer in premenopausal women.
 For that reason, you must be aware of the symptoms of this cancer.
 And if you have a family history of breast cancer or ovarian cancer, you should talk to your doctor if you think that something’s wrong.